springernature/frontend-toolkits/toolkits/global/packages/global-ratings-survey/README.md

 npm install @springernature/global-ratings-survey
 ```
 You will also need to ensure you have its dependencies installed.
 These are Brand Context and Global Forms:

+> **Warning**
+> This component violates [the design system rule](https://github.com/springernature/frontend-elements-docs/blob/main/user-guide/dependencies.md#dependencies) that states a component must not have a dependency on another component.
+Please do not follow this pattern in any other component you are building.

 ```shell
 npm install @springernature/brand-context@29.0.3
 ```